typpo/textbelt/README.md

 Textbelt can be run as a standalone server with: `node server/app.js`.
 Be sure to install dependencies first with `npm install`.
 This project also relies on redis.
 To install redis locally, please see the [redis documentation](http://redis.io/topics/quickstart).
 Before launching the app, ensure redis is running on port 6379 with `redis-server`.

+Textbelt also depends on a local installation of `mutt`, the email client (http://www.mutt.org/).
+On Linux (Ubuntu), you can `sudo apt-get install mutt`.
+On macs, you can `brew install mutt`.

 By default, the server listens on port 9090 and is configured to accept traffic from a reverse proxy or load balancer such as nginx.
 To enable accurate IP rate limiting, the reverse proxy should be configured to set the `X-Real-IP` header.

 Don't forget to set `fromAddress` in `lib/text.js` to the email address you want to send from.